jenna-anders/jenna-anders.github.io/_pages/about.md

   - /about.html
 ---

 <p style="font-family:Arial"> I am a S.V.
 Ciriacy-Wantrup postdoctoral fellow at UC Berkeley ARE.
-Starting fall of 2025, I will be an assistant professor at the Frank Batten School of Leadership and Public Policy at the University of Virginia.
+Starting fall of 2025, I will be an assistant professor at the Frank Batten School of Leadership and Public Policy at the University of Virginia.</p>

-I received my PhD in economics from Harvard in 2024, and my B.A. in economics and environmental studies from Brown University in 2016.
+<p style="font-family:Arial"> I received my PhD in economics from Harvard in 2024, and my B.A. in economics and environmental studies from Brown University in 2016.</p>

-My research interests are in public economics and environmental economics.
-I'm particularly interested in regulation and social and environmental programs.
+<p style="font-family:Arial"> My research interests are in public economics and environmental economics.
+I'm particularly interested in regulation and social and environmental programs.</p>

-My CV can be found <a href="http://jenna-anders.github.io/files/Anders_CV_2023.pdf" target="_blank">here</a>.
+<p style="font-family:Arial"> My CV can be found <a href="http://jenna-anders.github.io/files/Anders_CV_2023.pdf" target="_blank">here</a>.

 </p>